🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 “Seth, do not lie to me.”

-“I was...er...thinking about asking Lily Carter to the summer solstice dance.
-And my hands, um, exploded in fire.”
+“I was...er...hoping to ask Lily Carter to the summer solstice dance.
+And my palms, um, exploded in fire.”

 I patted his shoulder.
 “It’s okay.
 Remember last week when you spotted that spoiled moonberry before I used it?
 You saved me from turning half the town into zombies.”
 I squeezed gently.
 “Clipboards are replaceable, cousins are not.”